 All of our sails, unless otherwise noted, depart from and return to the same dock.
 Which direction we sail in and how far we travel is dependent on the tide, current, and wind.
-Although every sail with Clearwater provides information about the river and sights on its banks, we are a traditional sailing vessel that spends as much time under sail as possible, not a tour boat.
+Sailing onboard Clearwater centers the experience of being on the water and experiencing the Hudson River from that perspective.

 It is very rare for passengers to become seasick while onboard.
 Clearwater was designed to navigate the kinds of inland waters we sail in.
 Broad of beam and very low to the water, the sloop is extremely stable.